Teen found safe in Chemawawin Cree Nation, 2 weeks after being reported missing | CBC News

 The chief said the RCMP's K-9 unit and the Canadian Rangers were also involved.

-Those efforts paid off Thursday night, when Easter says he got a call from lead searcher Robert Walker, telling him the teen had been found hiding in a crawl space under his home.
+Those efforts paid off Thursday night, when Easter got a call from lead searcher Robert Walker, telling him the teen had been found hiding in a crawl space under his home.

-"A few minutes after 7 p.m., they called me to let me know the good news that they found him ... that they found him alive," Easter said, adding the news made him feel "just like something lifted out of my body."
+"A few minutes after 7 p.m., they called me to let me know the good news that they found him ... that they found him alive," Easter said.
+The news made him feel "just like something lifted out of my body."

-When contacted by CBC, Walker confirmed he was there when Oteskan was found, but declined to discuss any of the details until being given the go-ahead from RCMP.
+When contacted by CBC, Walker confirmed he was there when the 17-year-old was found, but declined to discuss any of the details until being given the go-ahead from RCMP.

 The Mounties did not respond to CBC News inquiries late Thursday.

-Easter said Oteskan was taken to Chemawawin's nursing station after he was found.
+Easter said the teen was taken to Chemawawin's nursing station after he was found.

 Chemawawin Cree Nation is located on Cedar Lake, about 400 kilometres northwest of Winnipeg.